DMovies - Your platform for thought-provoking cinema

 Art takes tremendous bravery and conviction to achieve greatness; aspirations of grandeur are worthwhile too.
 Flow lacks both of these facets, concocting a world that is banal and often boring to sit through.
 Texture is an issue: Much of the work is spent skimming the top of the water, or narrowly beneath, making it a pedestrian viewing experience.
 Blue surrounds the screen, overcompensating for many other colours that sit across the spectrum of light and shade.

-Flow is showing in the Un Certain Regard section of the 77th Cannes International Film Festival.
+Flow showed in the Un Certain Regard section of the 77th Cannes International Film Festival, when this piece was originally written.
+Also showing in the Baltic Competition of the 28th Tallinn Black Nights Film Festival.

 By Eoghan Lyng - 25-05-2024